-On curved map tiles, the inside and outside lines may have varying numbers of spaces within the same row.
-These pseudospaces are indicated by a dotted line.
+On some map tiles, like the curved map tiles, the inside and outside lines may have varying numbers of spaces within the same row.
+These pseudo-spaces are indicated by a dotted line.

-When deciding positioning, the rider in the lane that is on, or closest to the priority line is first.
-The next closest rider is in the next nearest lane and in the first pseudo space of that lane.
-The third rider would be directly behind the second rider, and so on.
+When deciding positioning, the rider in the lane that is on, or closest to the priority line (page 11) is first.
+The next rider is in the first pseuduo space in the next nearest lane.
+The third rider would be directly behind the second rider, in the second space, and so on.

-When moving sideways from the priority line into a pseudospace, the active player may choose which pseudo-space to move into.
+When moving sideways from the priority line into a pseudospace, the active player may choose either pseudo-space to move into.